AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/cli.md

 To test communication with the Sandbox, let's run the command:

-`% aztec-cli block-number
+`% aztec-cli block-height
-0`
+1`

-You should see the current block number (0) printed to the screen!
+You should see the current block number (1) printed to the screen!

 ## Contracts